| || |

 - Under miscellaneous, we find an untitled French Clarendon and an untitled semi-serif.

-Speaker at ATypI 2016 in Warsaw.
+Speaker at ATypI 2016 in Warsaw and at ATypI 2017 in Montreal.
 Klingspor link.
 Home page.
 [Google]

 John Hudson: Introducing OpenType Variable Fonts